LCOGT/neoexchange/README.md

 ## History

+### 3.13.3.1
+* Add fix for changed link to file of observations when querying MPC body.

 ### 3.13.2
 * Allow export of observations from  NEOexchange in LaTeX table or deluxetable format.
 * Fix some inconsistencies in PDS exports (Issue #619).